edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 QIIME requires a [mapping file](http://qiime.org/documentation/file_formats.html) for most analyses.
 This file is important because it links the sample IDs with their metadata (and, with their primers/barcodes if using QIIME for quality-control).

-Let's spend few moments getting to know the mapping file:
+Let's spend few moments getting to know the mapping file.
+Navigate to the MappingFiles subdirectory in the 16S directory.

 ```
 more Centralia_full_map_corrected.txt